pmem/pmdk/CONTRIBUTING.md

 Please feel free to use the forums mentioned above to ask for comments & questions on your code before submitting a pull request.
-The NVM Library project uses the common *fork and merge* workflow used by most GitHub-hosted projects.
+The Persistent Memory Development Kit project uses the common *fork and merge* workflow used by most GitHub-hosted projects.
 The [Git Workflow blog article](http://pmem.io/2014/09/09/git-workflow.html) describes our workflow in more detail.